Romanian Health Card – What If You Don’t Have It?

 What the law says (shortly):

-• OMS/CNAS no. 557/2015 – 246/2015 (joint order) modifies the framework contract regulations and explicitly provides that medical services/medicines/medical devices may also be granted without the health insurance card “in situations where the insured persons cannot present/use the card.”
-(See Annex 47, point 13 of the joint order.) (lexmed.ro)
+• OMS/CNAS no. 557/2015 – 246/2015 (joint order) modifies the framework contract regulations and explicitly provides that the public healthcare system must grant medical services/medicines/medical without the health insurance card “in situations where the insured persons cannot present/use the card.”
+(See Annex 47, point 13 of the joint order.)

-• CNAS confirms that the verification of insured status is carried out online (PIAS/SIUI).
-There is an official page for verification by Personal Numeric Code (CNP).
-(CNAS, SIUI)
+• CNAS confirms that healthcare operators (pharmacists, doctors) can carry out the verification of insured status online (PIAS/SIUI).
+There is, there, an official page for verification by Personal Numeric Code (CNP).

 • The Ministry of Health also directs the public to the CNAS page for “Verification of insured status” (therefore the physical card is not mandatory if you can be verified in the system). (ms.ro)

-Frequent misunderstandings due to the fact that foreigners are one of the categories for which the National Healthcare Card is not emitted:
+Frequent misunderstandings due to the fact that foreigners are one of the categories left without National Healthcare Card:

 1. At the pharmacy, the clerk says that you must have a National Healthcare Card (Card Național de Sănătate) in order to receive your medicines.
-Sometimes, as an alternative, they may ask for a substitutive certificate (adeverinţă) issued by CAS.
+Less prepared personnel may ask for a substitutive certificate (adeverinţă, that, by the way, doesn’t exist) issued by CAS.

-2. You had an accident, a doctor intervened or you have been transported to a hospital by an ambulance or SMURD and one of these actors tells you that they cannot provide you the necessary assistance without a valid National Healthcare Card.
+2. You have an accident, a doctor intervenes, or an ambulance or SMURD transports you to a hospital, and medical staff refuse to provide the necessary assistance because you do not present a valid National Healthcare Card.

 Do you need National Health Card to request your residence?